T7Q/Matcha/README.md

     IPSTACK=your_ipstack_key

 	```
-* Remember to configure Postgres database in accordance with your database credentials.

 * Run command `npm run init` in the root folder to install all dependencies in all folders.

-* Create a file .env in backend/config/ and replace with your credentials.
-Make sure you can send email from terminal.
-Google credentials setup you can find [here](https://developers.google.com/adwords/api/docs/guides/authentication).
-IPSTACK key you can get [here](https://ipstack.com/signup/free) after registration.

-* The Geoip-lite configuration key you can get [here](https://www.maxmind.com/en/geolite2/signup) after registration.
-After that run `cd backend/node_modules/geoip-lite && npm run-script updatedb license_key=YOUR_LICENSE_KEY`

-* Run command `npm run dev` to start a server.
+* Run command `npm run dev` to start a server and open `localhost:3000` in your preferred browser